"Friday Philosophers" a decades-old tradition

 “Everybody has a story to tell,” said member Jim Russell.

-The group started in the 1950's as a way to unite businessman and the local military.
+The group started in the 1950's as a way to unite businessmen and the local military.

 “It was in downtown Norfolk when the mayor got to together with the area admiral,” said member Pat Taylor.